oslokommune/okctl/userdocs/src/components/github.md

 ## Github components

 [Github](https://github.com/) is at its core a [Version Control System](https://en.wikipedia.org/wiki/Version_control) (VCS).
 Since its inception Github has grown to provide a wide array of functionality to interact with a product's source code.
 In Oslo kommune, we have decided to use Github as our primary source control system.
-It is therefore natural to make use of the functionality Github has on offer for implementing [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI), [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment), Authentication and Authorisation, within a product.
+It is therefore natural to make use of the functionality Github has on offer for implementing [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI), [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) (CD), Authentication and Authorisation, within a product.

 - [Actions](#github-actions-gha) for CI/CD
 - [Organisations and Teams](#github-organisations-and-teams) for authorisation